Nancy Hodari is a lawyer and the owner of Equilibrium Studio, the first licensed STOTT PILATES training and certification center in the United States.

 “Founded Barrechat and invited two friends to join me in rotating the blogging.
 No one has the discipline to submit regular blogs so am thinking I should focus on food blogging?
 My favorite barrechat blog was a plea to Mark Zuckerberg to find an additional response button as an alternative to the ubiquitous “like” choice.

-NH divides her time between Detroit and New York City.
+From 2009 through 2020 NH divided her time between Detroit and New York City.
+COVID shut down NYC and NH gave up her aparment.

 A typical suburban Detroit day: